-Support is available from the URC to help undergraduate students defray the cost of participating in professional meetings or conferences.
+Support is available from the URC to help undergraduate students subsidize the cost of participating in professional meetings or conferences.
 This support could help alleviate registration costs (both virtual and in-person), travel expenses, lodging, and food.

 Applicants must meet the following criteria to be considered:

 - Must be a full-time undergraduate student in good academic standing.
 Cannot receive funding for a conference/meeting that takes place after graduation

 - Must be presenting your research as first or second author (first or second named author on the research abstract) at a professional conference or meeting